 Metaldehyde is not acceptable for organic growers, and although iron phosphate is permitted by the EU, it is only reluctantly accepted by the Soil Association, with provisos.
 Aluminium sulphate kills on contact – it is not organic either but the RSPB considers it one of the less risky chemical killers.
 Iron (ferric) phosphate is probably the least problematic of the three.
-So-called ‘organic’ slug killers are available from our online shop or Thompson and Morgan but check the ingredients are the ones you want before buying.
+So-called ‘organic’ slug killers are available from Thompson & Morgan or Harrod Horticultural but check the ingredients are the ones you want before buying.

 Another concoction with good reviews, according to internet forum contributions, is garlic.
 Either garlic oil on the soil around plants, or garlic water (boil up some crushed cloves of garlic in water; strain the result; store as a concentrate; apply diluted mix to leaves freqently).
 Be careful to dilute out the concentrate to avoid damaging the leaves, and don’t apply in sunshine otherwise the leaves could be scorched.
 We’ll be trying this too.

 …use old carpet or plastic sheeting as a weed suppressant because slugs hide underneath where predators can’t get at them, then venture out at night to eat your plants.